In college, I had a 40-minute commute to class. I branded this time as “dream driving,” which is absolutely corny, I know.

 The good news is I’ve rediscovered that version of myself bursting with ideas.
 Now, I have both inputs and outputs not to mention a decade of valuable work experience.

-And here’s what I’d love to see shift in the modern workplace.
+And here’s what I’d love to see a shift in the modern workplace.

 I want there to be value placed on idea generation even though it is the type of work that produces intangible results.
 It’s hard to quantify inputs and time wandering until after the good idea is produced.